 And in the center of the hors d’oeuvres was an birdcage, complete with a porch.

-In addition to the framed prints, there was also a selection of unframed prints of various subjects, including this elevation and plan of the Maryland Institute College of Art.
+In addition to the framed prints, there was also a selection of unframed prints of various subjects,

 If you’re interested in the Architectural Watercolors Show, or anything you see here, please contact Eric at Halcyon House Antiques.